sony7760/DevOps/Git/README.md

 - **Merging:** Git allows developers to merge changes from one branch into another.
 Merging is a way to integrate changes made in separate branches back into the main codebase.
 - **Pull:** The command is used to fetch and integrate changes from a remote repository into your current branch.
 It's a combination of two commands: **git fetch** and **git merge**.
 This command is often used when you want to update your local repository with changes made in the remote by others.
 - **Push:** The command is used to upload your local changes to a remote repository.
 It is used when you want to share your work with others or update a remote branch with your local changes.
+- **Conflict Resolution:** When multiple developers make changes to the same part of the code simultaneously, Git helps in detecting and resolving conflicts.
+Developers can manually resolve conflicts during the merging process.